Kota Ibushi: Heavyweight division (2014–2016)

 On October 3, it was announced that Ibushi, now billed as a permanent heavyweight wrestler, had signed a one-year extension to his NJPW contract.

 Ibushi would make his return after the G1 and at Power Struggle on November 8, attacked Shinsuke Nakamura after his match, issuing a challenge for the IWGP Intercontinental Championship.
-Ibushi received his shot at the title on January 4, 2015, at Wrestle Kingdom 9 in Tokyo Dome, but was defeated by Nakamura.
+Ibushi received his shot at the title on January 4, 2015, at Wrestle Kingdom 9, but was defeated by Nakamura.
 On March 5, Ibushi entered the 2015 New Japan Cup, defeating IWGP Tag Team Champion Doc Gallows in his first round match.
 After defeating Toru Yano in the second round on March 8, Ibushi first defeated Tetsuya Naito in the semifinals and then Hirooki Goto in the finals on March 15 to win the tournament and earn the right to challenge for the singles heavyweight title of his choosing.
 Following the final match, Ibushi announced he had decided to challenge A.J.
 Styles for the IWGP Heavyweight Championship.
 The match took place on April 5 at Invasion Attack 2015 and saw Styles retain his title.
 From July 20 to August 14, Ibushi took part in the 2015 G1 Climax.
 He failed to advance from his block with a record of four wins and five losses, scoring big wins over former IWGP Heavyweight Champion A.J.
 Styles and reigning NEVER Openweight Champion Togi Makabe.
 As a result, Ibushi received a shot at the NEVER Openweight Championship on September 23 at Destruction in Okayama, but was defeated by Makabe.
 On November 2, NJPW announced that Ibushi was sidelined indefinitely due to cervical disc herniation.
 In February 2016, Ibushi announced his resignation from NJPW.

 Return to the independent circuit (2016–2018)

 On February 21, 2016, Ibushi announced that while he had been cleared to return to the ring from his herniated cervical disc, he had decided to resign from both DDT and NJPW and continue his career as a freelancer due to feeling he could not handle the burden of working two schedules.
-As a freelancer, he is billed as a representative of Ibushi Puroresu Kenkyujo ("Ibushi Pro Wrestling Research Institute").
+As a freelancer, he was billed as a representative of Ibushi Puroresu Kenkyujo ("Ibushi Pro Wrestling Research Institute").
 He wrestled his return match and his first match as a freelancer at DDT's 19th anniversary event on March 21, where he and Gota Ihashi defeated Jun Kasai and Sanshiro Takagi, and Kenso and Michael Nakazawa in a three-way tag team match.
 In April, Ibushi returned to the United States to take part in events held by Evolve and Kaiju Big Battel, while also appearing in the audience at WWE's NXT TakeOver: Dallas event.
 On May 29, Ibushi made his debut for Inoki Genome Federation (IGF), defeating Tanomusaku Toba.
 On August 11, Ibushi made his debut for Wrestle-1, defeating Jiro Kuroshio.